Several scenes shot for Star Trek: The Motion Picture never made it into the theatrical release of the film.

 McCoy beams aboard

-Also restored in that version is Dr McCoy’s full entrance, including the yeoman’s observation that “he insisted we go first, sir.
+Restored in The Director’s Edition is Dr McCoy’s full entrance, including an unnamed yeoman’s observation that “he insisted we go first, sir.
 Said something about first seeing how it scrambled our molecules.”

 In the first version that was shot, McCoy beamed up while carrying a riding crop, indicating that he had been snatched by some Federation transporter without a moment’s notice.
 This is absent from the available versions.